wbandabarragan/ISYA_2025/_sources/intro.md

 #### Registration requirements

 1. Please fill out the application questionnaire below.
-The form should be completed in English, and a 3-page CV should be uploaded to it.
+The form should be completed in English.

+2. Upload your up-to-date CV in PDF format to the online form (maximum 3 pages).

-2. Arrange for 2 letters of recommendation to be sent (directly by the recommenders) via email to: isya2025.ecuador@yachaytech.edu.ec
+3. Arrange for 2 letters of recommendation to be sent (directly by the recommenders) via email to: isya2025.ecuador@yachaytech.edu.ec

 ## Organising Committee